parniaaghaalipour/Noise-Resilient-Speech-Recognition/README.md

 In layman's terms, Transformers are like more attentive students; they pay attention to the specifics (individual words) and the context (the overall sentence structure) simultaneously, resulting in a highly accurate understanding.

-If Neural Networks are new to you, do not worry.
-They are simply mathematical models inspired by the functioning of the human brain, designed to recognize patterns.
-They 'learn' from observational data and can improve with more training.

 ## Requirements
 - Python 3.5 or above for scripting.